 Rumors have been building that Amazon may also venture into the pharmacy business.
-Last month, CNBC reported that Amazon is hiring a general manager to lead its push into the health care market, after holding at least one annual meeting to discuss its plans in this area.
+In May, CNBC reported that Amazon hired a general manager to lead its push into the healthcare market, after holding at least one annual meeting to discuss its plans in this area.
+A new report from CNBC said Amazon is finalizing its pharmaceutical plan.
 Amazon recently expanded its Prime Now service in Japan to include drug and cosmetic sales and has also formed a Professional Health Care Program to regulate the sale of medical supplies and equipment in the U.S.

 Amazon is no stranger to disruption, having revolutionized the e-commerce, cloud computing, logistics and artificial intelligence markets, among others, since its inception in 1994.
 Wells Fargo said Amazon could have the same effect on the pharmaceutical industry by providing downward pressure on prescription drug pricing.
 On top of that, the firm added that Amazon's low prices, same day or next day delivery and free shipping would likely spur competition among distributors and pharmacies.

 Amazon would be following in the footsteps of Costco (COST) , Target (TGT - Get Report) and Walmart (WMT - Get Report) , who all started dabbling in pharmaceuticals to drive further top line growth, said Maxim Group analyst Tom Forte.
 Amazon's Prime Now shipping service, as well as its growing number of physical stores, would help Amazon expand into pharmacies, Forte added.

 Cutting out the bricks and mortar expenses of pharmaceutical distribution could be a "big benefit" that persuades major drug companies to work with Amazon, Wells Fargo said.
 In this scenario, drugstrore chains like Walgreens (WBA - Get Report) , CVS (CVS - Get Report) and Rite Aid (RAD - Get Report) could all take a hit.